Vlad-404/travel_experiences/README.md

 * **Description:** Page crashed after clicking on ``Add experience`` button
     * **How I found it:** after implementing the filter to show only users experiences in their profile
-    * **What went wrong:** cancel button which redirected to profile page, didn't had username to refer to
+    * **What went wrong:** cancel button which redirected to profile page, didn't have username to refer to
     * **Resolution:** added user name for the call in the button

 * **Description:** Odd text appeared on the left side if datamod template was used